-The guidance includes an updated list of what the public can now do, as well as a reminder to respect other people and protect the natural environment.
-Further guidance for the public on the phased return of outdoor sport and recreation in England was also published (available here).
+The latest guidance includes an updated list of what the public can now do, as well as a reminder to respect other people.

-The grounds maintenance team are still working, we kindly ask residents to respect staff whilst they work in the park and observe social distancing.
+The grounds maintenance team are still working, we kindly ask residents to respect staff whilst they work in the parks and observe social distancing.

 We thank all for your support during these unprecedented times.
 Stay safe.